(Un)timely Crises in Europe and Beyond: Chronotopes and Critique

 Please note that you can only register for the first day of the workshop via OSL (see below, Registration and Credits).

-Maria Boletsi (Leiden University and University of Amsterdam), Jeff Diamanti (University of Amsterdam), Natashe Lemos-Dekker (University of Amsterdam), Kasia Mika (University of Amsterdam), Ksenia Robbe (currently: Leiden University; from August 2019: University of Groningen)
+Maria Boletsi (Leiden University and University of Amsterdam), Natashe Lemos-Dekker (University of Amsterdam), Kasia Mika (University of Amsterdam), Ksenia Robbe (currently: Leiden University; from August 2019: University of Groningen)